algorealmInc/SwarmNL/README.md

             }
         }

-        // Try to consume data from the replica network if let Some(repl_data) = node.consume_repl_data(REPL_NETWORK_ID).await {
+        // Try to consume data from the replication buffer if let Some(repl_data) = node.consume_repl_data(REPL_NETWORK_ID).await {
             println!(
                 "Data received from replica: {} ({} confirmations)",